 * These rolls are the best way to finish leftover rotis in a delicious and unique way.
 Also great for lunch box.
 Just make the chutney very thick if making for lunch box.

-One thought on “Paneer Kathi Roll | Paneer Frankie | Paneer wrap”
+3 thoughts on “Paneer Kathi Roll | Paneer Frankie | Paneer wrap”